google/ExoPlayer/supported-formats.md

 ### HLS ###

 ExoPlayer supports HLS with the MPEG-TS, ADTS and MP3 container formats.
-The contained sample formats must also be supported for the media to be playable.
-See the [sample formats](#sample-formats) section for details.
-We recommend using DASH (or SmoothStreaming) rather than HLS where possible.
+The contained sample formats must also be supported (see the [sample formats](#sample-formats) section for details).
+Note that we recommend using DASH (or SmoothStreaming) rather than HLS where possible.
 You can read about some of the benefits of DASH [here](https://google.github.io/ExoPlayer/2015/05/08/the-benefits-of-dash.html).

 | Feature | Supported    | Comment              |